Omega SA: Sponsorship

 Omega constructed and maintained a monochrome video scoreboard for Milwaukee's County Stadium, the former home of Major League Baseball's Milwaukee Brewers, which was in use from the board's construction in 1980 until the stadium's closure in 2000.

 Providing support to Emirates Team New Zealand and representing the team's official watch, in 2007 Omega introduced the Seamaster NZL-32 chronograph, named after the boat that won America's Cup in 1995.
 The watch was developed in cooperation with Dean Barker, skipper of Team New Zealand and Omega Ambassador.

-On July 1, 2011, Omega became the official timekeeper of PGA of America and signed a five-year agreement through 2016.
+On 1 July 2011, Omega became the official timekeeper of PGA of America and signed a five-year agreement.
 The brand also sponsors the Dubai Desert Classic and the Omega European Masters.